Large and very singular solutions to semilinear elliptic equations: Local energy estimates near the boundary singularity set

-Now we get down to the main stage of the proof of the theorem, which consists in a careful analysis of the vanishing properties of energy functions $J_j(s,\tau)$, satisfying inequalities \eqref{3.16} for all $j\in\mathbb{N}$.
+Now we get down to the main step of the proof of the theorem, which consists of a careful analysis of the vanishing properties of the energy functions $J_j(s,\tau)$, satisfying inequalities \eqref{3.16*} for all $j\in\mathbb{N}$.
 Notice that due to global estimate \eqref{3.13} function $J_j(s,\tau)$ satisfies the following "initial" condition:

 where $\delta>0$ and $K_j$ are from boundary condition \eqref{3.11}.
 Let us fix $j$ large enough and $\nu>0$ small enough.
-Then define $s_j>0$ by the following relation:
+Next we define $s_j>0$ by the following relation:

-where $0<\theta<1$ will be defined later on.
+where $0<\theta<1$ will be defined later.
 It follows from \eqref{3.16*}, \eqref{3.34} that $J_j(s_j,\tau)$ satisfies the following differential inequality: